adamws/kicad-kbplacer/README.md

 Combines usage of `kbplacer` KiCad plugin and accompanying [tools](tools/README.md).
 - [keyboard-tools](https://keyboard-tools.xyz/) ([repository](https://github.com/adamws/keyboard-tools)) -
-website for generating PCB files from user uploaded layout files, combines `kbplacer` plugin with [skidl](https://devbisme.github.io/skidl/) and aims to introduce no-schematic workflows or provide decent starting point for traditional KiCad projects.
+website for generating PCB files from user uploaded layout files, combines `kbplacer` plugin with its `schematic_builder` module to generate KiCad schematics and PCBs, providing a decent starting point for traditional KiCad projects.

-Creating keyboard PCB file from scratch (without skidl or using schematic generated with `schematic_builder` module) is also possible using `kbplacer` CLI interface although it is currently considered experimental.
+Creating keyboard PCB file from scratch (without a schematic, or using schematic generated with the `schematic_builder` module) is also possible using `kbplacer` CLI interface although it is currently considered experimental.

+Using the CLI also enables more advanced workflows.
+For example, the `schematic_builder` module can generate schematics that include additional components such as stabilizers and rotary encoders, and the resulting PCB can be created with the proper footprints assigned to them.
+This goes beyond the basic switch-and-diode matrix and allows building more complete keyboard projects programmatically.

 <!-- TOC --><a name="demo-keyboard-project"></a>
 ## Demo keyboard project